loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 - The programmer may write parts of the program directly in assembly language
 ], inset: (left: 16pt))
+For our proposes this is a fine definition.

 For system-level programming today developers mostly choose between procedural